Remorax/Website/content/research/resume-parser.md

   - Regex

 company: 'ZingHR'
-show: 'false'
+show: 'true'
 ---

-Online version of my 2016 resume made for fun.
-I was interested in learning React.js, so I found a simple tutorial and it spun into a weekend project.
+A Python resume parser that uses **Machine Learning** to identify different sections in a resume and **NLTK** to parse them.